bohdanMilenko/Recursion/README.md

 # String Transformer via Recursion

-Main aim of this app is to use recursion to manipulate a string and transform it to the certain format.
+The main aim of this app is to use recursion to manipulate a string and transform it into a certain format.

 Application takes a string from the user and looks for the consecutive characters.
 If there is a sequence of 4 characters - "eeee", they should be replaced with "e4".
-Otherwise the input character will be the same as the output.
+Otherwise, the input character will be the same as the output.

 ## Examples